-If you lose the key to your storage unit, you will need to have the lock removed by alternative means.
+If you lose the key to your storage unit, you will need to have the lock removed during the property’s office hours.
 For security reasons, property staff do not retain a spare key to any unit.
-You will have to arrange for a locksmith to remove the lock, obtain bolt cutters and remove the lock yourself, or complete a “Lock Cut Request Authorization Form” and have one of our staff schedule a time to remove the lock.
-In either instance, you must notify the Property Manager of the situation, so that you can make the appropriate arrangements at the facility.
+You can have a locksmith remove the lock; obtain bolt cutters and remove the lock yourself; or complete a “Lock Cut Request Authorization Form” and have one of our staff schedule a time to remove the lock for you.
+In either case, you must notify the Property Manager of the situation, so that you can make the appropriate arrangements at the facility.
 Depending on the lock removal option you chose, please be aware that additional costs may be involved.

 Do I need to have storage insurance?

 Public Storage does not offer insurance, but has partnered with ‘Lussier Dale Parizeau’ to offer tenants the ability to purchase insurance at the time of rental, and include the cost of this insurance in the monthly rental payment.